 Neuroscience is literally the 'Science of the Brain'.
 To attempt to understand how the brain works, it is necessary to study several different disciplines, include Biochemistry, Physiology, Pharmacology and Psychology.
 Biochemistry enables you to understand how neurons in the brain obtain energy to function normally and how chemical messengers are formed and broken down.
 In Physiology you will study how neurons work and learn about various different brain structures.
 Pharmacology involves studying how neurons communicate with each other and how drugs are effective in treating illness.
 Psychology covers how alterations in the brain may affect your behaviour.

-During Year 1, you develop basic knowledge and skills in the core areas.
-During Year 2, an increased emphasis is placed on specific neuroscience examples, for instance you will learn about identifying different brain regions and techniques for studying the brain.
-During Year 3, you extend your practical skills by means of your Neuroscience project and in a specialist neuroscience module, and select appropriate specialist modules such as Molecular Biomedicine, Molecular Neurobiology, Immunology and Neuropsychological disorders and techniques.
+At the start of this course you develop basic knowledge and skills in the core areas.
+Later there is an increased emphasis is placed on specific neuroscience examples, for instance you will learn about identifying different brain regions and techniques for studying the brain.
+During Year 3 (Year 4 if you started in the Foundation Entry), you extend your practical skills by means of your Neuroscience project and in a specialist neuroscience module, and select appropriate specialist modules such as Molecular Biomedicine, Molecular Neurobiology, Immunology and Neuropsychological disorders and techniques.

 I found the course both enjoyable and rewarding.
 The course itself was diverse and covered a number of key topics in this field that were taught to a very high standard.
 Also, during the course I got the opportunity to develop a range of transferable skills and gain widespread knowledge of multi disciplines in Neuroscience.